javascript-tutorial/en.javascript.info/1-js/05-data-types/11-json/article.md

 Previously, all stringified objects had no indents and extra spaces.
 That's fine if we want to send an object over a network.
 The `spacer` argument is used exclusively for a nice output.

-Here `spacer = 2` tells Javascript to show nested objects on multiple lines, with indentation of 2 spaces inside an object:
+Here `spacer = 2` tells JavaScript to show nested objects on multiple lines, with indentation of 2 spaces inside an object:

 ```js run
 let user = {